Localization by particle-hole symmetry breaking: a loop expansion: Introduction

 \section{Introduction}

 There is strong evidence that disordered systems with particle-hole (PH) symmetry can avoid Anderson localization in any spatial dimension.
 Such a behavior was observed for one-dimensional systems at the band center of a one-dimensional tight-binding model with random hopping some time ago~\cite{PhysRev.92.1331,PhysRevB.13.4597,PhysRevB.18.569}.
 There is also numerical evidence for extended states at the band center in disordered two-dimensional lattice models~\cite{PhysRevB.26.1838,PhysRevB.49.3190}.
 A renewed interest in this problem appeared with the discovery of two-dimensional Dirac-like materials, such as graphene~\cite{no.ge.mo.ji.ka.gr.du.fi.05,RevModPhys.81.109,ab.ap.be.zi.ch.10}.
 Graphene is a semimetal with a very robust conductivity at the PH-symmetric Dirac point.
 On the other hand, after breaking the PH symmetry by doping, its conductivity changes substantially; it is either enhanced for weak disorder or reduced for strong disorder~\cite{Chen2008,doi:10.1126/science.1167130,PhysRevLett.102.236805,PhysRevLett.103.056404}.
+The effect of disorder on topological materials, based on Dirac-like models, has also been the subject of some recent theoretical research~\cite{PhysRevB.95.155122,PhysRevLett.123.046801,PIXLEY2021168455}.
 Despite of a substantial effort, there was no conclusive confirmation of localization away from the PH-symmetric Dirac point, neither from the theory side \cite{RevModPhys.83.407,PhysRevB.73.125411} nor from the experiment~\cite{Chen2008,doi:10.1126/science.1167130,PhysRevLett.102.236805,PhysRevLett.103.056404}.

 While in the PH-symmetric case diffusion was identified as the dominant behavior of non-interacting Dirac particles in a random environment, the breaking of the PH symmetry was accompanied with the creation of random dimers~\cite{zi_13}.
 A preliminary work, based on a perturbative renormalization group analysis, did not reveal localization, though~\cite{si.zi.12}.
 In the following we will analyze the competition of diffusing quantum particles and randomly distributed dimers on a $d$--dimensional lattice without employing a perturbation theory.